 Unlike contemporary racing schooners, Atlantic was equipped with every imaginable luxury.
-Fitted out with the finest mahogany panelling, she had two steam driven generators powering up the electric lights, refrigerators and a large galley.
-On deck her halyard winches and primary sheet winches were steam driven too.
-She had two double and three single staterooms, a lobby, a large full beam saloon, a dining room, a chart & gunroom, three large bathrooms and in the deckhouse there was a comfortable observation room.
+Fitted out with the finest mahogany paneling, she had two steam-driven generators powering up the electric lights, refrigerators, and a large galley.
+On deck, her halyard winches and primary sheet winches were steam-driven too.
+She had two double and three single staterooms, a lobby, a large full-beam saloon, a dining room, a chart & gunroom, three large bathrooms, and in the deckhouse there was a comfortable observation room.
 She had retractable chimneys, so while under sail the below deck steam heating, lighting and refrigerating systems could keep running.
 Atlantic accommodated her thirty-nine strong crew and officers, who would live aboard throughout the year.